Welcome to Beyond Hogwarts!

 The existance of the diary is one of the darkest indications of Voldemort’s evil insanity.
 Since he was so cavalier about the protection of this Horcrux, we can only assume this means he didn’t particularly care, because he intended to have other Horcruxes to protect him, something he, himself, boasts that no other wizard had ever done.

-I'm really hoping that since Horcruxes have become so important to the whole Harry Potter story, Harry Potter and the ly Hollows give us much more information on Horcruxes.
+I’m really hoping that since Horcruxes have become so important to the whole Harry Potter story, Harry Potter and the Deathly Hollows will give us much more information on Horcruxes.
 It may come in the form of Viktor Krum, Dumbledore may have left notes, even Fleur may have some useful information.
 Until that time, this is the best information we have to go on.